genotoul-bioinfo/Binette/docs/usage.md

 In both formats, the `--contigs` argument should specify a FASTA file containing all the contigs found in the bins.
 Typically, this file would be the assembly FASTA file used to generate the bins.
 In these exemple the `assembly.fasta` file should contain at least the five contigs mentioned in the `contig2bin_tables` files or in the bin fasta files: `contig_1`, `contig_8`, `contig_15`, `contig_9`, and `contig_10`.

-## Providing Precomputed Protein Sequences

-You can provide protein sequences in FASTA format to Binette using the `--proteins` argument.
-The sequence identifiers must follow the Prodigal convention: `<contigID>_<GeneID>`.
-This naming format ensures proper mapping of each gene to its contig.

-By using this option, the gene prediction step is skipped.

-### Example
-If your contig is named `contig_A`, the gene identifiers should follow this pattern:
-- `contig_A_1`
-- `contig_A_2`
-- `contig_A_3`

 ## Outputs